esperanca/personal_website/src/posts/weeknotes-043.md

   - amateurs

 ---
-Enjoying a bit of a break and the incredbily hot weather in Spain.
+Enjoying a bit of a break and the hot weather in Spain.

 > "The ability to publish anything, anytime, anywhere, to anyone, is a world-historic shift.”
  – Clay Shirky